LOST 033 - Ben, There? Done That

 However, using this as a rationale for shooting Locke is probably bullshit, as is much of what Ben says.
 I believe that Ben never intended Locke to return from their trip.
 I believe that since the Oceanic crash, Ben Linus has only one goal as regards John Locke, which is to eliminate him as a threat to his own leadership.
 Remember, Locke is a prophesied future leader of the Jacobians, and Locke himself is the one—thanks to upcoming time-travel shenanigans—who makes the prophecy.

 I believe the plan was to take Locke somewhere by way of eventually leading him back to the Dharma pit and killing him.
-I think the cabin was a good somewhere for this purpose, because Ben believe it was a likely spot for Locke to have an encounter of some kind.
+I think the cabin was a good somewhere for this purpose, because Ben believed it was a likely spot for Locke to have an encounter of some kind.
 I believe that the cabin is probably somewhere where The Adversary has been active in Its dealings with Ben, because the cabin is a place where It will be active in Its dealings with others.
 (Horace Goodspeed built the cabin, by the way, since we're keeping our eye on Horace.)

 Good question!